 Walking through Presqu’ile Provincial, you can see where the beaches have been at various times over the last few thousand years.
 Some have grown over with lush greenery.
 Others remain as sand dunes dotted with grasses and small trees.

 There are over 300 camping sites at Presqu’ile , so you are sure to find a spot whether you want to be by the shoreline or in the forest (although the waterfront spots book up fast).
-Presqu’ile Provincial Park is designated as a natural environment park (as opposed to a recreational park like nearby Sandbanks Provincial Park).
+Presqu’ile Provincial Park is designated as a natural environment park (as opposed to a recreational park such as nearby Sandbanks Provincial Park).

 How to get to Presqu’ile Provincial Park